Tellurian Inc. (TELL) is ready for next Episode as it posted an annual sales of 391,930 K - News Daemon

 Technical Analysis of Tellurian Inc. (TELL)

-During the past 100 days, Tellurian Inc.’s (TELL) raw stochastic average was set at 27.45%, which indicates a significant decrease from 48.15% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 90.23% in the past 14 days, which was lower than the 99.22% volatility it showed in the past 100 days.
+During the past 100 days, Tellurian Inc.’s (TELL) raw stochastic average was set at 33.06%, which indicates a significant decrease from 61.22% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 98.00% in the past 14 days, which was higher than the 89.42% volatility it showed in the past 100 days.

 Tellurian Inc. (AMEX: TELL) Key Stats